ahmedkheiri/CoSPLib/README.md

 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

+## Citation

+If you use the Conference Scheduler in your research or conference planning, please cite the relevant publications:

+- Ahmed Kheiri, Yaroslav Pylyavskyy, and Peter Jacko (2024) *CSPLib – A Benchmark Library for Conference Scheduling Problems.*

+- Yaroslav Pylyavskyy, Ahmed Kheiri, and Peter Jacko (2024) *A Two-phase Matheuristic Approach to Conference Scheduling Problems.*

+- Yaroslav Pylyavskyy, Peter Jacko, and Ahmed Kheiri. *A Generic Approach to Conference Scheduling with Integer Programming.* European Journal of Operational Research, 317(2):487-499, 2024.
+ISSN 0377-2217. doi: [10.1016/j.ejor.2024.04.001](https://doi.org/10.1016/j.ejor.2024.04.001).

 ## License

-The Conference Scheduler is licensed under the [MIT License](https://github.com/ahmedkheiri/CSPLib/blob/main/LICENSE.txt).
+This software is licensed under the [MIT License](https://github.com/ahmedkheiri/CSPLib/blob/main/LICENSE.txt).

 Note: If you intend to use the GUROBI solver for Integer Programming and Matheuristic algorithms, a separate license from GUROBI Optimisation is required.
 Please ensure GUROBI is installed and licensed according to their terms.
 The hyper-heuristic approach does not require GUROBI.